SarahCiscoFrance/room-checker-bot/README.md

 **How ?**

 All Webex Room, Board and Desk series devices come with intelligent people counting sensors directly embedded without any additional cost.
+So a Webex device in a room can tell us if this room is currently used or not.

-Here they send 2 type of data to the Room-Checker-Bot through a macro :
+In our case the devices send 2 type of data to the Room-Checker-Bot through a macro :
-- Presence : detect the presence of a person thanks
+- **Presence** : the presence of a person in the room
-- PeopleCount : the number of people detected in the room
+- **PeopleCount** : the number of people detected in the room

+This data are send by the following marco : https://github.com/SarahCiscoFrance/room-checker-bot/blob/master/room-checker-macro.js

+To add a device to the bot just install the macro on this device

 ## How to run 🔨